Skip to main content

 • Try to get out for a walk - taking a walk in the middle of the day, feeling the solid ground beneath your feet and immersing yourself in nature is a great stabiliser.

-• Arrange a phone call with a friend - schedule a time to chat with a friend during the event.
+• Arrange a phone call with a friend - schedule a time to chat with them during the event.
 Pick someone who can offer comfort and reassurance, or a distraction.

 • Practise deep-breathing exercises if you feel yourself panicking.